ak-krajewska/book-scraper/documentation/braindump.md

 Normally, I'm a big fan of sticking even obvious stuff into variables for readability, but creating the `html_content` object instead of just acessing the text portion of the page response with dot notation seems excessive, especially since it's accessed with dot notation later on in the code anyway.

+Now I'm trying to get the number of books per page.
+I ran into an error because `str.split()` without arguments leaves `1-50` so it can't be converted from a string using `int`.
+I bet this is why the person who wrote the Medium article ended up magic numbering it.
+Time to check the documentation for `str.split()`

+Looks like I might need to use regular expressions.
+Which means I need to import regular expressions.

+And if I'm going to split on the `-` as well as blank space to get a nice list, I might as well also turn the `100,000` to `100000` in one go.
+Or at least in one chunk of code that prepares the input for use.

 ## 2024.01.01

 ### Attempt to write a scraper that does what the Medium tutorial purported to do